Economy of Spain (1939–1959): Economic performance

 Francisco Franco on the opening day of the National Institute for Agronomic Investigation facilities at Madrid (1954).

 Between 1945 and 1959, Spanish GDP grew on average at a rate of 4.4% annually.
 The economic landscape was profoundly transformed: the agricultural sector, which previously represented 30% of GDP, came to represent 24% in 1960, while the industrial sector of the economy grew from 26% to 36% in the same period.
 The 1950s saw industrial production grow at record rates, exceeding 7% annually.
 The country had been experiencing a steady decline in industrial productivity since 1900, a trend that reversed during that decade with the largest leap forward to date since 1850.
 Between 1940 and 1960, average life expectancy at birth increased by 19.8 years.

-The tax reform carried out at war proved highly successful: by 1940, the 1935 tax collection had already risen by 50% even considering the devastation caused by the conflict.
+The tax reform carried out after the war proved highly successful: by 1940, tax collection had already exceeded that of 1935 by 50%, even considering the devastation caused by the conflict.

 Franco and Dwight D. Eisenhower in Madrid, soon after the approval of the Stabilization Plan in which Spain officially opened its economy, 1959.

 Nevertheless, the situation of the Spanish economy by the turn of the decade was fragile.
-The Spanish economy proved not competitive internationally and the relative liberalization at the beginning of the decade had led to shortage of foreign currency.
+The Spanish economy proved not competitive internationally and the relative liberalization at the beginning of the decade had led to a severe shortage of foreign currency.
 The government put an end to the autarchic project and started, after 1957, a gradual process of reforms pointed at economic and social liberalization, despite the opposition of various factions and of Franco himself.
 The autarchy was finally abolished by the approval of the Stabilization Plan in 1959.
 This process was partly fostered by the recession of 1956 and by the removal of falangist politicians from power positions due to American pressure.
 The end of the economic expansion after 1957 drove the country near to bankruptcy, which led to a cabinet reshuffle in which economic policy was left in hands of the "Technocrats", a political Catholic group close to Opus Dei.